Hazelfire/thesis/index.md

 **Scope**: Whether the system can prove arbitrarily theorems.

+**Formal Methods Tools:**

 **Model Checkers** are fully automated and terminate in reasonable time.
 However, Model checkers can do this by restricting the scope of the systems that they can prove.
 They allow for a specification for a system in a (usually finite) state machine, and can prove properties about this state machine.

 **Automated Theorem Provers** (ATPs) are fully automated and can prove arbitrary theorems, however may not terminate in reasonable time.
 For larger systems or more complicated theorems, they may run forever and never identify a proof or disproof for the proposition.

 **Interactive Theorem Provers** terminate in reasonable time and can prove arbitrary theorems.
 However, they are not fully automated, and require the user's input to guide the proof of the theorem.

 The distinction between ATPs and ITPs is however not clear cut.
 ATPs can often include minor user interaction in order to correct it's path and find a proof.
-And ITPs often have automatic features and can even call external ATPs to discharge proof obligations.
+And ITPs often have automatic features and can even call external ATPs to help automatically prove goals.

 ITPs were chose for this investigation due to their usage in creating fully verified software such as Coq and SeL4.
 Although large scale formalization fully certified software efforts are possible through the usage of ATPs and Model Checkers, as far as the authors are aware, they have not been done.
 Furthermore, ATPs are often used alongside ITPs to resolve proof obligations automatically, getting the best of both worlds.

-## Using an ITP
+## Using an ITP {#sec:using_an_itp}
+This section goes over an small toy example of using an ITP using pseudocode syntax.
+This section therefore explains some of the vocabulary and issues around using ITPs.

-Proving properties with an ITP has the flavour of starting with a goal, and then manipulating that goal into subgoals until you have proven the proposition.
+To prove a property with an ITP, the user must start by having a goal that they wish to prove.
+You then manipulate and decompose that goal into simpler subgoals, until they've proven the proposition they wish to prove.

 To demonstrate the usage of an ITP, we will take a look at proving a theorem in a pseudocode ITP syntax.

-Our pseudocode syntax is based on textual theorem provers such as Isabelle, Coq and HOL.
-The syntax is simplified to get the basic concepts of theorem provers across without too many of the confusing details.
+Our pseudocode syntax is based on textual ITPs such as Isabelle, Coq and HOL.
+The syntax is simplified to get the basic concepts of ITPs across without too many of the technical details.

 We start with a function: